NGO-Algorithm-Audit/DUO-CUB/README.md

-# DUO CUB bias analysis
+# DUO CUB bias analysis indirect discrimination

 This bias analysis is part of a quantitative and qualitative audit of DUO's control process to (un)duly allocated college grants.